Position: Director of Discipleship

 Work hours: Sunday mornings, 8:30 AM to 12:30 PM, special events, evening meetings

 Supervisor: Senior Pastor

 Annual leave: Yes

 Sick leave: Yes

 Retirement benefits: Yes

-The Director of Connections oversees and coordinates people’s introduction and integration into the community of faith to grow discipleship in line with Sterling UMC ‘s strategic vision of transforming lives through Jesus Christ.
+The Director of Discipleship oversees and coordinates people’s introduction and integration into the community of faith to grow discipleship in line with Sterling UMC ‘s strategic vision of transforming lives through Jesus Christ.
 This position will help people connect to the life of the church and to shepherd newcomers towards a path of discipleship, including but not limited to following up with first-time visitors, following up with and connecting newcomers to ministries in the church, guiding newcomers and visitors into membership and small group discipleship opportunities.

 ESSENTIAL JOB FUNCTIONS